thomasangelop/quotesify/README.md

 ### Use The App
 * Once the app loads with `npm run client`, click on the `About` button at the top of the page
 * Click on the `Add Demo Data` button and this will populate Postgresql with the appropriate information.
-* NOTE: If no data is displaying anywhere on the app, copy and paste the contents of database.sql into the SQL Query seciton of Postico and execute it all at once.
+* NOTE: If no data is displaying anywhere on the app, copy and paste the contents of database2.sql into the SQL Query seciton of Postico and execute it all at once.
 Make sure that this is done in the database named `quotesify_database`

 ## App Page Screen Shots
 ### About Page